 The Bank activities generate a variety of taxes.
 We pay corporate tax, stamp duties, employment tax and VAT that can only be partially recovered.
 In addition, we collect taxes on employees.

-The Bank is committed to managing its tax affairs in a way that is compliant with all regulation, does not compromise its reputation and meets shareholder and wider government expectations and requirements in respect of taxation matters.
+The Bank is committed to managing its tax affairs in a way that is compliant with all applicable regulation, does not compromise its reputation and meets shareholder and wider government expectations and requirements in respect of taxation matters.
 The Board’s objectives on managing tax are to:

 - Adopt adequate governance to control the types of transactions that it enters into;

 - Not undertake tax planning that aims to achieve a tax result contrary to the intentions of Parliament.
-Before the Bank makes investments in structures that engage in tax planning it ensures that this has not been undertaken to achieve a tax result contrary to the intentions of Parliament;

 - Comply fully with all its tax obligations; and